What State Produces The Most Beef in 2026

 Texas Is the Largest Beef-Producing State in the US (USDA)

 Did you know that people refer to Texas as the U.S. beef state?
 Well, the state has truly earned that title as, year after year, Texas produces far more beef than anywhere else in America.
-With a population of roughly 29 million, there is 1 cow for every 7 people.
+With a population of roughly 29 million (29,145,505 to be exact), there is 1 cow for every 7 people.

-Hearing that Oklahoma, the United States’ second largest beef-producing state, has roughly 2 million beef cows is astonishing.
-Still, when you compare that figure to Texas’ 4.3 million, it doesn’t seem that many, does it?
+Hearing that Oklahoma, the United States’ second-largest beef-producing state, has roughly 2 million beef cows is astonishing.
+Still, when you compare that figure to Texas’s 4.05 million, it doesn’t seem that many, does it?

 beef production by state

-Missouri is one of few states whose beef-producing rates have increased from 2022 to 2023, granted, it’s only by 4,000, but this brings their total number of cows up to 1.9 million, putting them just behind Oklahoma.
+Missouri is also one of those states whose beef-producing rates have decreased from 2025 to 2026, granted, which brings their total number of cows from 1,864.0 million to 1,806.0 million, putting them just behind Oklahoma.

-Missouri is then followed by Nebraska, which is home to just over 1.7 million beef cows.
+Nebraska is home to just over 1.5 million beef cows.
 It’s still a pretty impressive number, but nowhere near Texas’ record, right?

 Nebraska’s favorable climate, expansive grazing lands, and robust agricultural practices contribute to its prominence in beef production, making it an essential region for the country’s overall beef supply.

-South Dakota Has 1.5 Million Cows and Accounts for 5.3% of the Total Beef Cows in the US (USDA)
+South Dakota has 1.4 Million Cows and Accounts for 5.2% of the Total Beef Cows in the US (USDA)

 Despite the slight decline, South Dakota’s sizable cow population showcases its significance in the overall landscape of beef production in the United States.

-Kansas Accounts for 4.5% of the Beef Cows, With a Total Number of 1.3 Million (USDA)
+Kansas Accounts for 4.15% of the Beef Cows, with a Total Number of 1.23 million (USDA)

 what state produces the most beef